 Learning disabilities, and differences between individuals can teach us much of value, including:

 – Never judge a person by his/her exterior.
 Learn to know them, and to understand their journey.

-– Our world is not black and white, but rather a rainbow filled with a wide spectrum of different kind of individuals.
-It is important to be open to learning, to seeing, and to tolerating differences.
+– Our world is not black and white, but rather a rainbow filled with a wide spectrum of different kinds of individuals.
+It is important to be open to learning, to seeing, and tolerating differences.

 – If everyone/everything were identical/similar, the world could not spin around.
 We need differences in every aspect of life/society.

 – Differences can help us develop/evolve into seeing things from a wider/higher perspective.